herumi/cybozulib_ext/readme.md

 How to use
 -----

+directory position

     <word dir>/cybozulib
               /cybozulib_ext ; necessary for Windows if use zlib or openssl